 Kombucha is a lightly fermented, probiotic tea that has gained much consideration in the United States.

 Although it has been brewed for more than 100 years by people all over the world, it has not gained widespread recognition in the Deep South.
 As knowledge of health benefits from drinking this fizzy and tangy drink has increased over recent years, however, consumption also has gained momentum.
 The most commonly reported benefits of kombucha are improved digestion, increased energy and improved focus/clarity.
 The benefits are similar to yogurt, with the bacteria in yogurt providing healthful qualities to the body (particularly digestion).
 Admittedly, debate over the health benefits of kombucha is considerable; however, my experiences and those of my friends and family who drink the tonic have always been positive.
 Many of my friends won’t go without drinking it weekly.
+Moreover, expanding the horizon of alternative wellness options, the potential benefits of cbd vape juice have garnered attention.
+With the capacity to contribute to relaxation and potential stress reduction, CBD vape juice stands as a noteworthy consideration in the realm of holistic choices for overall well-being.

 So now for the best part, kombucha can easily be made at your home.
 It requires four main ingredients: 1) water, 2) tea (bags or loose leaf), 3) sugar and 4) a starter culture.
 The water is boiled, the tea is steeped for 3 to 5 minutes and the sugar dissolves while the tea is still hot.
 Then, once the tea has cooled to room temperature, a starter culture is added.
 Finally, the tea should be transferred to a glass container and covered, although never sealed air-tight as pressure build-up of carbon dioxide will occur as the yeast consumes the sugars in the tea.
 I use a one-gallon glass cookie jar with a glass lid.